 Korolchuck lab proposes to initiate a drug discovery program with the aim of identifying novel bioactive autophagy inducers.

 The Korolchuk Lab is currently in the midst of Pre-Clinical Studies 1, which focuses on identifying lead compounds from a diverse library of naturally occurring bioactive compounds.
 Upon the identification of promising lead compounds, Pre-Clinical Studies 2 will commence, involving the synthesis and testing of these compounds.
 If successful, Pre-Clinical Studies 3 will follow, encompassing the evaluation of the lead compounds in mouse models to assess their absorption, distribution, metabolism, excretion, and toxicity (ADMET) properties.

 Pre-Clinical Studies 2: Synthesis and Testing

 Duration: 2 Months

 Pre-Clinical Studies 3: Future Work Upon Lead Identification

 Duration: 6 Months

-All of the VitaDAO evaluators considered this project worthy of funding.
+All the VitaDAO evaluators considered this project worthy of funding.
 The assay has an easy readout, decent throughput, good controls and targeting one of the most important processes in cellular aging (autophagy).
-Proof-of-principle was already in place as Korolchuk Lab had previously identified hits with this approach by screening an FDA-approved compound library.
+Proof-of-principle was already in place, as Korolchuk Lab had previously identified hits with this approach by screening an FDA-approved compound library.
 The screening platform would also allow collaboration with other projects targeting autophagy/mitophagy and has potential for generation of IP/NFT for compounds.
 Risks to consider are the necessity for the screen to provide hits and that the specific knockout model they are using translates to having general relevance in ageing.
 However, the team is working on addressing the latter risk, with promising data suggesting this might not be a problem.